MiSTeX-devel/MiSTeX-ports/README.md

 ```

 # How to build a core
-Make sure that the required ventor toolchain is in your PATH.
+Make sure that the required vendor toolchain is in your PATH.
 That would be a recent Vivado, if you intend to build for Xilinx targets,
 or Quartus, if you want to build for Altera targets.
 Usage example for the Menu core: